DETERMIND - Marginalised Ethnic and Faith Groups Study

 By hearing about your experiences, we can start to:

-Through this project, we want to highlight how services and care can be improved for people from minority ethnic backgrounds who are diagnosed with dementia in future.
-In particular, we are hoping to find out how services can be inclusive of people’s needs.
-We will work closely with government and charities to advise on better policy and research across the UK and beyond.
+Through this project, we will work closely with government and charities to advise on better policy and research across the UK and beyond.

 Know someone who might be interested?